itsyagirlalexcote/professional-portfolio/README.md

     - Contact: This section offers ways for potential employers or clients to get in touch.
 It includes an email address and social media profiles.

 - Navigation:
-    - Hamburger Menu: This is a collapsible menu typically represented by three horizontal lines stacked vertically.
+    - Hamburger Menu: This is a collapsible menu  represented by three horizontal lines stacked vertically.
 It provides easy access to all the main sections of the portfolio by expanding to reveal a list of       navigation links when clicked.

 -  User Interface:
     - Dark Mode: This function allows users to switch between a light-colored theme and a dark-colored theme for the portfolio.
-A dark mode can improve readability in low-light conditions and can be visually appealing to some users.
+A dark mode improves readability in low-light conditions and can be visually appealing to some users.

-In essence, the portfolio's functionalities focus on presenting the developer's work experience, skills, and contact information in a user-friendly and visually appealing way.
+In essence, the portfolio's functionalities focus on presenting work experience, skills, and contact information in a user-friendly and visually appealing way.
 The hamburger menu and dark mode features enhance the user experience by making the portfolio easier to navigate and customize.

 ### What I learned